EYHN/Anything/README.md

 #### Front-end

-The project uses `npm` as the package manager and uses `lerna` to manage the front-end monorepo.
+The project uses `pnpm` as the package manager.

-Clone this repository, run `npm install`, then run `npm run dev` for development.
+Clone this repository, run `pnpm install`, then run `pnpm run dev` for development.

 ### Design